Camelfart History, Family Crest & Coats of Arms

 The surname Camelfart was first found in Staffordshire at Comberford, a small village that dates back to 1187 when it was first listed as Cumbreford.

-Important Dates for the Camelfart family
+Early History of the Camelfart family

 This web page shows only a small excerpt of our Camelfart research.
 Another 77 words (6 lines of text) are included under the topic Early Camelfart History in all our PDF Extended History products and printed products wherever possible.